arminas-bartkus/etch-a-sketch/README.md

-- Extra credit involves: randomising the colour, that hovering the mouse of the grid produces and producing a progressive darkening effect equal to 10% per grid space hovered over. (i.e. back to its original colour within 10 interactions.)
+- Extra credit involves: randomising the colour, that hovering the mouse of the grid produces and producing a progressive darkening effect equal to 10% per grid space hovered over. (i.e. full opacity within 10 interactions.)